diaspora-project/acl-wf-app/README.md

 3. Run docker containers
     - for __acl-electrochemistry__
       - docker run -it acl-electrochemistry:latest
-      - python3 instrument_control.py ipServerAddress=<acl-electrochemistry container ip> connectionPort=5001 # You get the IP using ifconfig inside the running container
+      - python3 instrument_control.py ipServerAddress= <acl-electrochemistry container ip> connectionPort=5001 # You get the IP using ifconfig inside the running container
     - for __iv_inference_ep__
       - run -it iv_inference_ep:latest bash  # You will be asked to open URL and get Globus token
     - for __workfloworchestration__
       - docker run -it workfloworchestration:latest
-      - python3 workflow_orchstration.py ipServerAddress=<acl-electrochemistry container ip> connectionPort=5001 gendpoint=endpoint03.yaml #make sure you update endpoint03 file with globus token.
+      - python3 workflow_orchstration.py ipServerAddress= <acl-electrochemistry container ip> connectionPort=5001 gendpoint=endpoint03.yaml #make sure you update endpoint03 file with globus token.

-## References
-<a id="1">[1]</a>
-A. Al-Najjar, N. Rao, et al, “Cross-facility orchestration of electrochemistry experiments and computations,” in Proceedings of the SC ’23 Workshops of The International Conference on High Performance Computing, Network, Storage, and Analysis, SC-W ’23, ( New York, NY, USA ), p.
-2118–2125, Association for Computing Machinery, 2023.

-<a id="2">[2]</a>
-A. Al-Najjar, N. S. V. Rao, et al, “Normality of i-v measurements using ml, ” in 2023 IEEE 19th International Conference on e-Science (e-Science), pp. 1–2, 2023.